Medicare in North Dakota

 Medicare statistical trends in North Dakota

-- 118,311 people in North Dakota received Medicare coverage as of May 2015.
-Approximately 17% (or 19,871 individuals) were enrolled in Medicare Advantage plans.
-98,440 individuals were enrolled in Original Medicare Part A and/or Part B.
+- Approximately 19% (or 23,825 individuals) of Medicare beneficiaries were enrolled in Medicare Advantage plans and other Health plans.
+102,777 individuals were enrolled in Original Medicare Part A and/or Part B.

-- 85% of people with Part D have access to a plan with a lower premium than what they paid in 2015.
+- 79% of people with Medicare Part D have access to a plan with a lower premium than what they paid in 2017.

-- $18.40 is the lowest monthly premium for a Prescription Drug Plan.
+- $20.40 is the lowest monthly premium for a Medicare Prescription Drug Plan.
 (Premiums may be lower for individuals who qualify for Extra Help or higher for individuals who pay a late-enrollment penalty.)

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.